Pros And Cons Of A Holiday Office Party

 Further Reading

-According to a Bloomberg BNA survey, eight in 10 companies hosted holiday parties in 2015.
-These events encourage employee bonding and are fun.
-What happens, though, if you contract food poisoning from food served at the party?
-If the party falls ...
+Many companies host holiday parties, which encourage employee bonding and are fun.
+What happens if you contract food poisoning from food served at the party?
+If the party falls within the course of your employment, you may be able to file a Workers...

 Eggnog, latkes, old friends, parties – and a lot of beveraging!
-HR That Works wishes you a safe and happy holiday season!
-As the host of your company party, you have a legal obligation to make sure that attendees get home safe.
-Here’s our list of ti...
+HR That Works wishes you a safe and happy holiday season.
+As the host of your company party, you have a legal obligation to make sure attendees get home safely.
+Here’s a short list of p...